alicelucas/papers/README.md

 # My library of papers

-Everytime I read a paper, I almost instantly forget what it was about the next week.
-This web app allows me to upload summaries and comments that I have for the papers I read, in a single place.
+Everytime I read a paper, I almost instantly forget what it was about the next time I look at it.
+I made this web app so that I can upload to a single place the summaries and comments that I have for the papers I read.

-# A compressed summary
+# The four-question summary

 After I read a paper, I like to write down the answer to four questions: